- Opinions

 For the person leading it internally, that means surfacing disagreement, pushing colleagues to take a clear position, and asking for commitment before there is anything tangible to point to.

 It can feel safer to invite ideas first and sort the alignment out later.
-It’s easier to say, “Let’s see what comes back,” but without that clarity, even the best ideas struggle once they’re challenged.
-When pressure increases, the ideas that ask the most of the organisation are usually the first to be scaled back.
+It’s easier to say, “Let’s see what comes back.”
+But without that clarity, even the best ideas struggle once they’re challenged.

 The hidden cost